 Newcastle is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Newcastle’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The population of Newcastle overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Newcastle, 22.38% have at least a bachelor's degree.
+The education level of Newcastle citizens is a little higher than the average for US cities and towns: 22.38% of adults in Newcastle have at least a bachelor's degree.

 The per capita income in Newcastle in 2022 was $22,717, which is low income relative to Utah and the nation.
 This equates to an annual income of $90,868 for a family of four.
 However, Newcastle contains both very wealthy and poor people as well.